-Brock University in partnership with the Brock University Students’ Union, Graduate Students’ Association and Aramark Canada are working to provide the Food First Program for Brock students impacted by food insecurity.
+The Food First Program is a partnership between the Brock University Students’ Union (BUSU), the Graduate Students’ Association (GSA) and Brock University.
+Food First supports Brock students impacted by food insecurity.
 The program provides students in need with a local grocery store gift card, as well as connections to community resources and other programming related to food security.

 What is food insecurity?